trekhleb/state-of-the-art-shitcode/README.md

 ### 💩 Mess with indentations

 Avoid indentations since they make complex code take up more space in the editor.
-If you're not filling like avoiding them then just mess with them.
+If you're not feeling like avoiding them then just mess with them.

 _Good 👍🏻_